Mother outraged after 7-year-old is repeatedly left at wrong bus stop

-Two times in three days...that’s how many times a Hall County seven-year-old was dropped off at the wrong bus stop.
+Two times in three days.
+That’s how many times a seven-year-old was dropped off at the wrong bus stop.

 Now her mother, Ciara Maxfield says she’s not getting back on.